 Delineating the Scope of Comparison Side.

-Re-iterating, the goal of the confusing similarity review is to minimize the risk to the stability and security of the DNS due to user confusion by exploiting potential visual confusing similarity between domain names or to paraphrase in terms of SAC 060 (Examining the User Experience Implications of Active Variant TLDs) the goal is to minimize the risk of Misconnection due to visual confusability of two strings.
+Re-iterating, the goal of the confusing similarity validation: The goal is to minimize the risk to the stability and security of the DNS due to user confusion by exploiting potential visual confusing similarity between domain names or to paraphrase in terms of SAC 060 (Examining the User Experience Implications of Active Variant TLDs) the goal is to minimize the risk of MISCONNECTION due to visual confusability of two strings.

-The minimum level of the Comparison Side, before the introduction of variants, includes:
+The minimum scope of the Comparison Side - before the introduction of variants - was:

 Any combination of two ISO 646 Basic Version (ISO 646-BV) characters (letter [a-z] codes), nor